Lab Sheet 4

 };

-Destructor
+3. Destructor

 Constructors serve to automatically initialize data members of an object at the point of creation.
-Destructors are complimentary to constructors.
+Destructors are complementary to constructors.
 They serve to clean up or do the final finishing task of objects when they are destroyed.

-class date
+class Date

 {